Services

 This wasn't a story of incompetent designers or malicious product managers.
 The Sonos team is filled with talented people who care deeply about their product.
 So what happened?

-Somewhere in the process, the team became convinced that the old app looked dated.
+1. The Tyranny of “Modern” - Somewhere in the process, the team became convinced that the old app looked dated.
 And it probably did—interfaces age quickly in the tech world.
 But looking modern became more important than working reliably.
+This is a common trap in product development: equating visual freshness with product improvement.

-The decision to launch without feature parity—to ship a redesign that had fewer capabilities than the version it replaced—represents a fundamental misunderstanding of how people experience software updates.
+2. The Feature Parity Fallacy - The decision to launch without feature parity—to ship a redesign that had fewer capabilities than the version it replaced—represents a fundamental misunderstanding of how people experience software updates.
+Users don't evaluate your new app in isolation.
+They compare it to what they had yesterday.

+3. The Analytics Illusion - Modern product teams swim in data.
+They know which features get used, how often, by whom, and in what context.
 But analytics can't tell you about importance.
 A feature used by 15% of users once a day might be dramatically more important to those users than a feature used by 90% of users once a month.

-Large redesign projects build momentum.
+5. The Momentum Problem - Large redesign projects build momentum.
 Teams get excited.
 Leadership gets invested.
 Launch dates get set.
-Marketing campaigns get planned.
+And somewhere in that process, it becomes incredibly difficult to pump the brakes.

 The Deeper Pattern: Why This Keeps Happening